 Adopting a Range of Strategies

-Attend to Physical Health Exercise is one of the best ways to deal with stress.
-It’s also important to eat healthy, get enough sleep, and build some relaxation time into busy schedules.
+Exercise is one of the best ways to deal with stress.
+It’s also important to eat healthily, get enough sleep, and build some relaxation time into busy schedules.
 When teens are healthy and relaxed they will have the energy needed to endure challenges.
-So encourage them to get moving, to listen to calming music, read for pleasure, or pursue a favorite hobby.
+So encourage them to get moving, listen to calming music, read for pleasure, or pursue a favorite hobby.

 Courtesy of Parent and Teen